musashiXXX/django-clamav-upload/README.md

             'clamav_upload.handlers.ClamAVFileUploadHandler',
         )

 This handler can be used as a total replacement for Django's ``TemporaryFileUploadHandler``.
-At this time, there is only one other configuration option:
+In addition to scanning uploaded files for malicious content, the handler can also be configured to restrict the types of files that will be accepted.
+To enable this check, you need to set the following variable in ``settings.py``:

         CONTENT_TYPE_CHECK_ENABLED = [True or False]